microsoft/iot-curriculum/labs/tiny-ml/audio-classifier/steps/audio-capture.md

     }
     ```

     This code sets up the sample capture object in the `setup` function, registering a callback that is called with the 128 samples every time audio is detected.
 When the callback is called, a copy of the data is made, and a flag is set to indicate data is ready.
-This is then detected in the `loop` function, and written to the console.
+This is then detected in the `loop` function, and written to the console in a call to `procesSamples`.

+1. Save the file

 ## Run the code